ariesteam/ariesteam.github.com/modules/carbon.markdown

 ----------------

-**Carbon sequestration and storage** by terrestrial ecosystems is the net removal of carbon dioxide from the atmosphere, with carbon being stored in vegetation or soils.
-Carbon dioxide uptake occurs through photosynthesis in all green plants.
+**Carbon sequestration and storage** by terrestrial ecosystems is the net removal of CO<sub>2</sub> from the atmosphere, with carbon being stored in vegetation or soils.
+CO<sub>2</sub> uptake occurs through photosynthesis in all green plants.
 Terrestrial carbon sequestration levels depend on factors including climate, vegetation type, soils, and current and past land use practices.